yazan-alnugnugh/file-upload/README.md

     <img src="art/intro-image.png" alt="laravel-vue-datatable intro image">
 </p>

-**are you looking for an easy way to upload files, this is what are you looking for.**
+**Are you looking for an easy way to upload files, this is what are you looking for.**

 This is a vue component for uploading files using ajax.
 It contain amazing features, you can use it easily without any complexity.
 ## Features